NVIDIA/fsi-samples/nlp_demo_riva/README.md

 ### How to use?

 You need to deploy the [RIVA](https://docs.nvidia.com/deeplearning/riva/index.html) to host all the models in the Triton Server.
+To use RIVA, go to [NGC](https://ngc.nvidia.com/setup) to sign up or log in to your NGC account.
+Follow the instruction at [this page](https://ngc.nvidia.com/setup) to setup the API keys for your system.

 The easiest way to set it up is to run script: